 - providing and maintaining fencing between gardens

-If you fail to do this, we may (after speaking to you first) arrange to tidy the garden and may charge you for this.
+If you fail to do this, we may (after speaking to you first) arrange to tidy the garden.
+We may charge you for this.
 If the garden is still in an unsatisfactory condition, we may take legal action against you.

-If you are elderly or disabled and are unable to cut your grass we offer a grass cutting service during the summer.
+If you are elderly or disabled and unable to cut your grass, we offer a grass cutting service during the summer.

 - you may keep 1 domestic animal but must get our permission to keep more, or to keep any exotic or unusual pets

-- make sure that your pets cannot escape
+- please make sure that your pets cannot escape

 - you can be fined or taken to court if you allow your dog to foul public areas or roam